AdobeDocs/experience-manager-64.en/help/sites-developing/spa-walkthrough.md

 ### Using an SPA Application {#using-an-spa-application}

-1. Load the We.Retail Journal application either on the publish server or using the option **View as Published** from the **Page Information** menu in the page editor.
+1. Load the We.Retail Journal application either on the publish server or using the option **[!UICONTROL View as Published]** from the **Page Information** menu in the page editor.

    `/content/we-retail-journal/react.html`